irungentoo/toxcore/README.md

             Vastly simplified packet format.

         Boostrapping:
-            The first time you install the client
+            The first time you install the client we bootstrap it with a node on our servers.(bandwidth should not be a problem as the client only needs to be sent one reply.)

         Basics (All the numbers here are just guesses and are probably not optimal values):